 - The impact of unforeseen changes is not considered.

-- There are a lot of assumptions taken such as the stock prices, volume growth, and earnings ratio to be historic, etc.
+- There are a lot of assumptions taken, such as the stock prices, volume growth, and earnings ratio, to be historical, etc.

 - Quant funds buy and sell stock only if they meet the predefined conditions.
 So even if there is a good stock that has not met the volume criteria, the stock would not be bought.

 To sum up, Quant funds are those type of funds which may help in the portfolio diversificationPortfolio DiversificationPortfolio diversification refers to the practice of investing in a different assets in order to maximize returns while minimizing risk.
 This way, the risk is kept to a minimal while the investor accumulates many assets.
 Investment diversification leads to a healthy portfolio., but they cannot act as substitutes for regular actively traded funds.
 They can, in fact, as stated above, be considered as funds that are midway between active funds and index funds.
 Though they are consistent, accurate, and fast, quant funds have a specialized place in the market wherein it is necessary to be aware of the risks involved and the shortcomings attached.